 - What can I trademark?

-Common examples of trademarks include brand names, product names, images of logos or designs, sound bites, and phrases.
+Common examples of trademarks include brand names, logos, designs, sound bites, slogans and phrases.
 Generally, anything that directly represents your brand and is unique can potentially qualify for trademark registration.

 - What can't I trademark?

-You cannot register clearly descriptive words, words in another language, words that refer to the geographic origin of your product, trademarks that resemble those that have already been registered or are in the process of registration, and marks which are the name of the goods and/or services that the mark is being used with.
+You cannot register clearly descriptive words or marks, clearly misdescriptive words or marks, marks that refer to the geographic origin of your product, marks that are confusingly similar with those that have already been registered or are in the process of registration, and marks which are the name of the goods and/or services that the mark is being used with.

-- What are the benefits to a trademark?
+- What are the benefits to a trademark registration?